angel10x/Polymarket-Trading-Bot/readme.md

 # Polymarket Copy Trader

 A simple bot to track and copy positions on Polymarket.
+Built with [pmxt](https://github.com/pmxt-dev/pmxt)

 ## Setup